raspberrypilearning/save-the-shark/en/step_4.md

 ## Shark health

-In this step you will reduce the health of the shark, if it accidently eats any plastic waste.
+In this step, you are going to include health points, using a `variable`{:class="block3variables"}.
+The health of the shark will reduce if it accidentally eats plastic waste.

 --- task ---